 Walgreens and Vitamin Angels recently marked seven years of working together to help more than 250 million women and children in all 50 U.S. states and more than 70 countries with life-changing vitamins and minerals.
-WBA has extended the commitment for three more years, for a new target of an additional 150 million women and children impacted, for a combined total of 400 million.
-More WBA businesses are joining the partnership to amplify our impact, starting with Alliance Healthcare UK and Boots Netherlands.
+WBA has extended the commitment for three more years, for a new target of an additional 150 million women and children impacted, for a combined total of 400 million by the end of fiscal 2023.

 Get a Shot.
 Give a Shot.

-Over seven years, Walgreens has helped provide more than 60 million lifesaving polio and measles vaccines to children in developing countries by donating to the UN Foundation for every immunization administered at Walgreens and Duane Reade pharmacies and clinics.
+Over seven years, and as of Aug.
+31, 2020, Walgreens has helped provide more than 60 million lifesaving polio and measles vaccines to children in developing countries by donating to the UN Foundation for every immunization administered at Walgreens and Duane Reade pharmacies and clinics.

-Boots Thailand has supported the Baan Gerda charity for 10 years, donating an accumulated 18.8 million Thai baht ($600,000) to the organization, which supports children and orphans infected with HIV.
+Boots Thailand has supported the Baan Gerda charity for 10 years, donating an accumulated 18.8 million Thai baht ($600,000) as of the end of fiscal 2020 to the organization, which supports children and orphans infected with HIV.

 Walgreens Boots Alliance is focused on donating to organizations that work on social welfare and education issues – two of our main CSR priorities.